semiologic/uploads-folder/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Changes your uploads subfolders to more natural paths that are unique to posts and pages.
+*Retired* - Changes your uploads subfolders to more natural paths that are unique to posts and pages.

 == Description ==

+This plugin has outlived its usefulness and value so no further updates will be occurring on it.

 The Uploads Folder plugin for WordPress changes your uploads' subfolders to a more natural yyyy/mm/dd/post-slug for posts (based on the post's date rather than the current date), and page-slug/subpage-slug for static pages (based on the page's position in the hierarchy).

 = Help Me! =